Workers' Compensation Laws in Utah

 UT Workers' Comp: Key Details

-- A general contractor now has the responsibility of ensuring that their subcontractors—including sole proprietors, partners, and corporate officers—carry Workers' Compensation.
+- General contractors now have the responsibility of ensuring that their subcontractors – including sole proprietors, partners, and corporate officers – carry workers' compensation.

 - Coverage must be provided under the general contractor's policy.